Volume 10, Issue (S1): October 2023

 Firas Riyadh Muhammad, Hayder Jawad Kadhim, May.
 F. M. Al-Habib

-Retraction in process: Histological study of the parenchymatous cells in mice parotid salivary glands exposed to dental radiograph
+RETRACTED ARTICLE: Histological study of the parenchymatous cells in mice parotid salivary glands exposed to dental radiograph

 Firas Riyadh Muhammad